-3 Approximately 200 frontline professionals were trained with the demand for training far outstripping capacity.
+Approximately 200 frontline professionals were trained with the demand for training far outstripping capacity.
 In addition, the Immigrant Council engaged in two separate EU level projects that have a focus on the integrated support of victims of human trafficking and allowed the Immigrant Council to draw best practice from other European Countries.
 One of these projects was finalised in 2021, with the resources launched at national level and made available online.
 Immigrant Council of Ireland sources.

-trained survivors of trafficking on service delivery to victims of trafficking and advocacy as part of a pilot project funded by the EU.6
+ICI also participated in two EU projects focused on the integrated support of victims of human trafficking trained survivors of trafficking on service delivery to victims of trafficking and advocacy as part of a pilot project funded by the EU. $^6$